Home

 Because computer and network security incidents are increasing, Computer & Digital Forensics majors are in particularly high demand.
 A Champlain College Computer & Digital Forensics degree will prepare for you the world of computer- and network-based crime investigation.

 As a Computer & Digital Forensics student, you'll learn about the law, the digital investigative process, and computer and network technology.
-You will learn to articulate the dynamics of white-collar crime and to apply your knowledge of computers, software and the law to research crimes
+With this computer forensics degree you will learn to articulate the dynamics of white-collar crime and to apply your knowledge of computers, software and the law to research crimes

 Click Here To Learn More About This Computer & Digital Forensics Major.